 Credits earned at Arkansas State University may not transfer to another educational institution.
 Credits earned at another educational institution may not be accepted by Arkansas State University.
 You should obtain confirmation that Arkansas State University will accept any credits you have earned at another educational institution before you execute an enrollment contract or agreement.
-You should also contact any educational institutions that you may want to transfer credits earned at Arkansas State University to determine if such institutions will accept credits earned at Arkansas State University to determine if such institutions will accept credits earned at Arkansas State University to another educational institution may be very limited.
+You should also contact any educational institutions that you may want to transfer credits earned at Arkansas State University to determine if such institutions will accept credits earned at Arkansas State University prior to executing an enrollment contract or agreement.
+The ability to transfer credits from Arkansas State University to another educational institution may be very limited.
 Your credits may not transfer and you may have to repeat courses previously taken at Arkansas State University if you enroll in another educational institution.